-In 2014 the production was about 9.6 million m3 of oil equivalent to 165.000 barrels a day.
-This was a drop of the oil production by 6 % as compared to 2013 and more than a halving as compared to the oil production in 2004.
-This tendency of a decreasing production is mainly because most oil fields in the Danish part of the North Sea have produced the major part of the expected recoverable amount of oil.
+In 2020, the production of oil was about 4.1 million cubic metres of oil, which is equivalent to 71.443 barrels of oil per day.
+This is only one fifth of the peak production in 2004.
+The tendency of a decreasing production is mainly because most oil fields in the Danish part of the North Sea have produced the major part of the expected recoverable amount of oil.
 Apart from that, the ageing fields require more maintenance of wells, pipelines and platforms, and maintenance often means lost or delayed production.
-In 2014 the total gas production was 4.5 billion Nm3.
-Of this amount 3.8 billion Nm3 gas were sent ashore as sales gas, which was a drop of 4 % as compared to 2013.

 Production prognosis of oil and sales gas